mangaluli/Slate_JS/README.md

 # Slate_JS
 Create complex SVG elements with JavaScript!

+# TODO:
+- [ ] - Add a resposive predefined Grid generator.
+- [ ] - Add a responsive mouse coordinate.

+# License
 This is free and unencumbered software released into the public domain.

 Anyone is free to copy, modify, publish, use, compile, sell, or